shahriararfin/fix_documents/README.md

 ### Getting started

-From the branch dropdown choose `Microsoft Word` or `InDesign`, on which one you are working now and Collect your files.
+From the branch dropdown, choose Microsoft Word or InDesign, on which one you are working now.
+And collect your files.